adobe/elixir-styler/docs/deprecations.md

 %{x | y}
 ```

-**WARNING** Double check your diffs to make sure your variable is pattern matching against the same struct if you want to harness 1.18's type checking features.
+**WARNING** Double check your diffs to make sure your variable is pattern matching against the same struct if you want to harness 1.19's type checking features.

-A future version of Styler may be smart enough to do this check for you and perform the appropriate updates to the assignment location; no guarantees though.
-Track via #199, h/t @SteffenDE

 ### 1.18